lasik surgeons

 Vision On High

-Visual complications can occur at high altitudes in those who have not undergone conventional or custom wavefront Lasik, All-Laser Lasik, PRK, or similar refractive surgery.
+Visual complications can occur at high altitudes in those who have not undergone conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or similar refractive surgery.
 Those who have had Lasik may be at an elevated risk due to changes in the cornea after surgery, however many mountain climbers who have had Lasik have had no significant problems.

 Climbers who have reported serious problems including severe corneal surface changes, corneal edema, retinal hemorrhaging, retinal ischemia and cerebral ischemia which sometimes lead to blindness.
 Emmetropic patients have also reported transient changes in visual acuity at higher altitude.
 The primary concerns for mountain climbers is with dry eyes and lack of oxygen to the cornea.